elaInnovation/Bluetooth-Python-Sample/README.md

                                     You must write your differente filters like this: "filter1;filter2;filter3;..."
                                     This is a contain filter.
 You will get only data contain your filter word

      You must to enter the both first parameters.
-The 3rd parameter (filters) are not required if you don't want to filter data.
+For the 3rd parameter (filters) you have to enter "" if you don't want filter.